Workplace, Scaffolding, and Industrial Accident Attorneys

-Some jobs will always carry a level of danger, and you can never be completely immune from a work accident.
+Many jobs will always carry a level of danger, and you can never be completely immune to a work accident.
 You and your employer can, however, take steps to put yourself in the best position to avoid an occupational injury.
-Here are some steps:
+Here are a few steps:

 Encourage employees to take breaks.
 Workers that are well-rested are less likely to make careless errors that can cause harm.
 Breaks and reasonable work schedules keep employees awake and alert.

 Double-check to make sure all materials are stored safely and securely.

 Keep workplaces clean and uncluttered.
 This especially helps prevent trips, slips, and falls.

 Have proper signage to warn workers of dangers.
 Much of this is covered by law.

 Employee wellness and injury prevention programs are also mandated at many jobs.
 These programs have been shown to create safer workplaces.